 Questions to gather information: when Speakers seek answers to achieve goals or gather data (i.e. sellers, doctors, coaches, influencers, parents, etc.) they can’t help but pose biased questions according to their need to know, and sometimes restrict the full landscape of possibility to a confined data set.
 So Listeners end up potentially offering ‘bad’ or incomplete data that is mistaken for Truth.
 It’s not bad data, exactly: Listeners brains get triggered to memory channels according to the biases inherent in the questions, offering Speakers some unknown/unknowable portion of reality.

 Compounded with the natural unconscious translation process Listeners incur, most exchanges suffer some degree of restriction due to the biases in a Speaker’s questions.
-[Note: I’ve invented Facilitative Questions that are systemic, unbiased, directional, and cause a Listener’s brain to 1. disassociate from normalized thinking and 2. seek a very specific route to finding and extracting the appropriate data outside habituated neural pathways.
-As a result, Listeners actually discover and share more accurate answers.]
+[Note: I’ve invented Facilitative Questions that are systemic, unbiased, directional, leading Listeners to specific neural circuits to actually discover and share more accurate answers.]

-Influencer conversations: doctors, consultants, coaches, leaders, etc. offer advice, stories, requests, information, etc. as persuasion tactics, trying to use ‘rational reasoning’, Behavior Modification, intuition/stories/scientific arguments, etc. to cause, rather than elicit, Other’s congruent change and instead end up threatening their status quo.
-When ideas are pushed without first enlisting belief change to accept the new concept, the status quo resists: influencers create thier own resistance.
+Influencer conversations: doctors, consultants, coaches, leaders, etc. offer advice, stories, requests, information, etc. as persuasion tactics, trying to use ‘rational reasoning’, Behavior Modification, intuition/stories/scientific arguments, etc. to cause, congruent change.
+Unwittingly, due to the Other’s brain neurology, and absence of circuitry to translate the new, they end up facing resistance.